A Comprehensive Dataset for Human vs. AI Generated Text Detection: Related Work

 \textbf{FakeNewsNet} \cite{shu2019fakenewsnetdatarepositorynews} is a comprehensive data repository containing news content, social context, and spatiotemporal information. \textbf{FEVER (Fact Extraction and VERification)} \cite{fever2018} contains 185,445 claims manually generated by altering sentences from Wikipedia introductory sections.
 Each claim is classified as Supported, Refuted, or NotEnoughInfo.

 \textbf{Factify series} released multiple datasets over the previous years.
-Factify 1 \cite{factify} released a dataset of 50 data points for multi-modal fake news detection.
-Factify 2 \cite{factify2} privides additonal 50k multimodal data points which also include satire news, to increase the difficulty of the task.
-Factify5WQA \cite{suresh2024overview} releases 15k dataspoints, paraphrased using AI, and also provides 5W questions to guide detection.
+Factify 1 \cite{factify} released a dataset of 50k data points for multi-modal fake news detection.
+Factify 2 \cite{factify2} provides an additional 50k multimodal data points which also include satire news, to increase the difficulty of the task.
+Factify5WQA \cite{suresh2024overview} releases 15k data points, paraphrased using AI, and also provides 5W questions to guide detection.

 Domain-specific datasets addressing health misinformation include \textbf{CoAID} \cite{coaid2020} and \textbf{CONSTRAINT} \cite{patwa2021fighting}, both targeting COVID-19 misinformation in social media posts, enabling research on real-time misinformation tracking during public health crises.